 If you don't have any issues and are healthy, then you should follow the principles of the thin people who I interviewed and eat whatever you want, and you should not deprive yourself.
 Now, if you are sick like me, then you have to be discerning in what foods you put in your body because if you eat these foods, you will feel so terrible that it's just not worth it.
 The difference is that I make substitutions.
 If my body wants a cookie, I eat it, but I eat it with the foods that my body likes.
 I'll make myself a cake or buy a cake with all the ingredients that my body loves, so I am not depriving myself.
 When I want cake, I eat cake.
 When I want a cookie, I eat a cookie.
-I's not because I am on a diet, and it's not that I can't have those foods.
+When I want a chip, I eat a chip.
+I am changing what I am eating only for one reason, and it's not because I am on a diet, and it's not that I can't have those foods.
 It's because of my gut and because of food allergies, sensitivities and the way my body responds, so I must make discerning decisions not depravations.
 For 90% of people, everything is a green-light food.
 We only need red lights if we have some kind of food allergy or sensitivity.